obiMadu/fastcraft/fastcraft/README.md

 - Includes a progress bar for better user experience during project setup.
 - Prevents overwriting existing projects in the same directory.

-## Project Structure

-Below is the default structure created for your FastAPI project: